NCAR/SWM/swm_rust/README.md

 ## Versions

-This folders houses four versions of SWM in Rust. `features` and `zip_ndarray` house serial versions of the code. `zip_ndarray_rayon` houses a shared memory version. `gpu-cudarc` houses a GPU version.
+This folders houses four versions of SWM in Rust. `features` and `zip_ndarray` house serial versions of the code. `zip_ndarray_rayon` houses a shared memory version. `gpu_cudarc` houses a GPU version.

 ### Features